 Rural Tourism Infrastructure Fund/Strategic Tourism Infrastructure Development Plan

 The Rural Tourism Infrastructure Fund (RTIF) was established by the Scottish Government in 2017 and is managed by VisitScotland on their behalf.
 The fund supports collaborative projects across rural parts of Scotland that focus on improving the visitor experience.
 This is achieved by reducing pressure on infrastructure and negative impacts on communities due to large increases in visitor numbers.
 Since the fund was established, we have been awarded over £5 million in funding across 29 projects.

-To find out more about the Rural Tourism Infrastructure Fund including how to apply, go to Visit Scotland.
+To find out more about the Rural Tourism Infrastructure Fund, go to Visit Scotland.